Course Outline

 - Eight types of waste in service operations

-- Using the wrong metrics to measure waste
+- Common pitfalls in using metrics to measure waste

 Measuring Performance